7.1 – Determination of the Final

 Grade for a Course

 The choice of the elements to be used in determining the final grade for a course and the weighting of these elements are decided by the department.
-The following elements may be used: the work of the term, including, where appropriate, essays and exercises, class tests, reports, seminar participation and laboratory work; a final examination.
+The following elements may be used: the work of the term, including, where appropriate, essays and exercises, class tests, reports, seminar and online participation and laboratory work; a final examination.

 Students who feel their final examination or final grade has not been accurately assessed may request a review of their work (see Academic Regulation 11).